wednesday-solutions/ecs-signoz/README.md

-### How to send logs of your ecs fargate service to signoz?
+### How to send logs of your existing ecs fargate service to signoz?

+If you have an existing service whose logs you want to send to signoz, you will have to configure an aws firelens service which will forward all the logs using fluentforward protocol.

 To send logs of your application to SigNoz we are going to use [aws firelens](https://aws.amazon.com/about-aws/whats-new/2019/11/aws-launches-firelens-log-router-for-amazon-ecs-and-aws-fargate/).FireLens works with Fluentd and Fluent Bit.
 We provide the AWS for Fluent Bit image or you can use your own Fluentd or Fluent Bit image.
 We will create our own custom image where will configure rules which will forward logs from our application to the SigNoz collector using the fluentforward protocol.
 When you deploy the template it will automatically deploy our custom fluentbit image to aws ecr and we have configured our SigNoz otel collector to accept logs via firelens.Using the command *make scaffold svcName* we can create a sample manifest file for you with firelens preconfigured.
 Configuring firelens using aws copilot is extremely easy, just add follwing to the mainfest file